kristoff-it/redis-memolock/go/README.md

     )

     fmt.Println(cachedQueryset)
-    fmt.Println("Launch the script again, see what changes.")
+    fmt.Println("Launch the script multiple, see what changes.
+Use redis-cli to see what happens in Redis.")
 }

 // MemoLock instances are thread-safe.